o2r-project/erc-spec/docs/spec/index.md

 It carries technical and conceptual details on how to implement the reproducibility specifications and is as such most suitable **for developers**.
 **Authors** may feel more comfortable with the _[user guides](/#user-guides)_.

-These analyses typically comprise a workspace on a researcher's computer, that contains _data_, _code_, third party software or libraries, and outputs research results such as plots.
+These analyses typically comprise a workspace on a researcher's computer, which contains _data_ ([born digital](https://en.wikipedia.org/wiki/Born-digital), simulated, or other), _code_, third party _software_ or libraries, and _outputs_ of research such as digital plots or data.
 Code and libraries are required in executable form to re-do a specific analysis.
 Research is only put into a context by a _textual_ publication, a research paper, which is published in [scholarly communication](https://en.wikipedia.org/wiki/Scholarly_communication).
 The text comes in two forms: one that is machine readable, and another one that is suitable for being read by humans.